How To Fix Christmas Lights

 Find and Repair Christmas Tree Light Bulbs

 - Test the Christmas light bulbs with an inexpensive tester.

 - A Christmas tree light tester is an essential Christmas light repair tool.
 Some Christmas light testers work by sliding each bulb through a hole, like the image shown below.

 - Pro tip: Usually, changing a problem bulb (or tightening it) will fix the entire strand.

 - The Christmas light tester will indicate which bulbs are bad and need to be replaced.
 If you're wondering how to fix Christmas lights, finding the faulty bulb is often the quickest and simplest fix.

 - Pro tip: For the Christmas light tester to work, the lights must be plugged into the electrical outlet correctly — the narrow "hot" blade into the narrow slot and the wide neutral blade into the wide slot.

-- With other Christmas light testers, you simply touch each bulb.
+- With other Christmas light testers, like the one shown below, you simply touch each bulb.
 You can test an entire strand in a few minutes.

-- Sometimes you have two or more defective bulbs, so only identifying one bad bulb may not fix the problem.
+- Sometimes you have two or more defective bulbs, so only identifying one bad bulb may not fix the Christmas lights.

 - Pro tip: Don't pull too hard on the wires.
 A loose bulb, broken socket or frayed wire is sometimes all it takes for the strand to malfunction.